TR-1000/trivia-app-backend/README.md

 }
 ```
-* Run the SQL scripts in PG admin or DBeaver to create database and tables
+* Run the scripts in the SQL directory to create database and tables.
+Seed database with the provided scripts.
+The Questions data can be added using the scripts or by running the main method from [src/main/java/utilities/QuestionsBootstrapper.java](https://github.com/TR-1000/trivia-api/blob/master/src/main/java/utilities/QuestionsBootstrapper.java)

-* Add test data

 * [Start the Tomcat server in Eclipse](https://github.com/TR-1000/trivia-api/blob/master/Tomcat_Configuration_In_Eclipse-Baeldung.pdf)